PHSC Men's Baseball Program History

 Assistant Coach

-Brayden Lyman begins his first season as the assistant coach for the Bobcats.
-He returns to PHSC where he played in 2018-2019.
+Lyman returned to PHSC where he played in 2018-2019.
 In the two seasons with the Bobcats, Lyman played in 104 games while hitting .316, with 28 doubles, 5 triples, 9 home runs and drove in 106 runs.
 Lyman also stole 32 bases and scored 98 runs.
-In 2019, Lyman was named team MVP on their way to a 3rd place finish in the NJCAA Division II World series.
+In 2019, Lyman was named team MVP on their way to a third place finish in the NJCAA Division II World series.
 Lyman then went on to play at the University of West Alabama from 2020-2022.

 Assistant Coach